Pixel-Nova-Apps/simmerpos.com/_pages/service-point.md

 ## How to use table management

-Once the service points and groups have been created, you can use them in the Simmer POS extension when editing a ticket:
+Once the service points and groups have been created, you can use them in the Simmer POS extension when editing a ticket.

-SCREENSHOT HERE